kchu25/kchu25.github.io/index.md

 @@img-me ![Proguard](./me.jpg) @@

 I am a post-doctoral research scientist at Columbia University, collaborating with [Chaolin Zhang](https://systemsbiology.columbia.edu/faculty/chaolin-zhang) and other wonderful members in the [Zhang Lab](https://zhanglab.c2b2.columbia.edu/).
 Previously, I earned my Ph.D. in computer science at Washington University in St. Louis under the mentorship of [Gary Stormo](https://en.wikipedia.org/wiki/Gary_Stormo).
-My current research focuses on deep learning interpretaions, and developing computational methods for analyzing (1) protein-DNA/RNA interactions and (2) high-throughput functional genomics/proteomics screenings.
+My current research focuses on deep learning interpretations and developing computational methods for analyzing (1) protein-DNA/RNA interactions and (2) high-throughput functional genomics/proteomics screenings.

 A central theme in my research is to consider what representation is suited for biological sequences that give the most helpful information.
 Traditionally, there are k-mers, position-weight-matrices, parametric statistical models like HMMs, and more recently, deep neural networks.
 I am particularly interested in the sparse representations perspective, a rich view that allows us to build techniques to answer challenging inferential questions in regulatory genomics.